obsidianmd/obsidian-help/en/Files and folders/Configuration folder.md

 ---
 aliases:
   - .config
+  - Customization/Config folders
 ---
+Obsidian's configuration folder contains all the settings files pertaining to your [[Manage vaults|vault]].

-By default, Obsidian's vault configuration folder is `.obsidian`.
-If using a syncing service, or you wish to test different profiles in the same vault, you may want to change your config folder.
+By default, your configuration folder is named `.obsidian` and placed in the vault folder.
+When using a syncing service, or if you wish to test different profiles in the same vault, you may want to change your config folder.

-## Changing your config folder
+## Changing your configuration folder

 To set your config folder: